 Wrong Potting Soil

-To make Hoya grow faster, you need to plant them in suitable soil.
+To make Hoya grow faster you need to plant them in the right soil.
 Potting soil is essential in plant cultivation.
-Your Hoya plant will not grow if you do not use the appropriate potting soil (a lightweight, well-draining soil mix).
+Your Hoya plant will not grow if you do not use the appropriate potting soil, which is a lightweight, well-draining soil mix.

-To have a successful Hoya Plant, you will need a well well-draining, well-nourished mixture of soil.
+To have a successful Hoya Plant you going to need a well well-draining, well-nourished mixture of soil.

 The Ideal Potting Soil for Hoya Plant